Completing check-in and check-out for your boat

 2. Getting familiar with the boat

-After being escorted or pointed to your boat, you can load all your bags on-board, have a look around, pick cabins, and unpack.
+Handover of a yachtAfter being escorted or pointed to your boat, you can load all your bags on board, have a look around, pick cabins, and unpack.

-At some point, a member of the charter operators team will come on-board to go through a formal boat hand-over process – this is walking around the boat and helping the Skipper (and whoever else cares to watch) to get familiarised with the boat.
+At some point, a member of the charter operators team will come on board to go through a formal boat hand-over process – this is walking around the boat and helping the Skipper (and whoever else cares to watch) to get familiarised with the boat.

 They will quite literally show you the ropes (which is where the phrase is derived from) to let you know how to hoist the sails, and the familiarisation will include showing you how to start and stop the motor, how to use the GPS and VHF, what revs works best for the engine on this particular boat, as well as showing you where everything is stored – from the spare fuel and the life-jackets to the emergency tiller and the tool kit.

-They’ll also show you the inventory of glasses, pots and pans in the galley, and demonstrate the outboard - if they don’t automatically demonstrate the outboard in action, it’s almost always worth asking them to.
+Inside a yachtThey’ll also show you the inventory of glasses, pots and pans in the galley, and demonstrate the outboard - if they don’t automatically demonstrate the outboard in action, it’s almost always worth asking them to.
 In fact, it’s a good general rule to try out all of the kit you have on board before you leave the home base, just to make sure it works.
 Likewise, check you have enough plates, bowls and glasses for your crew – the last crew might not have owned up to breaking of these, and they’re lower priority for charter operators to check and count each week.
 If there’s anything missing, now is the time to shout out.

 At the end of all this, they might get you to sign on a clip-board to evidence that they’ve completed this formal handover (but they don’t always).

-Hopefully you’ll return to the base marina with a giant smile on your face and a deep sense of relaxation – coupled with some sadness that you’ll have to hand the boat back and return to your life on land.
+You will no doubt return to the base marina with a giant smile on your face and a deep sense of relaxation – coupled with some sadness that you’ll have to hand the boat back and return to your life on land.
 The check-out process is usually a little quicker than checking-in, and works as follows:

-1. Inspection of the hull
+Inspection of a yacht by a diver1.
+Inspection of the hull

-Having the yachts in the marina means that the charter operator a diver to swim around them all and inspect the hulls for any damage that you may have caused, and to make sure that the boat is still going to be seaworthy for the next set of charterers, who arrive tomorrow.
+Having the yachts in the marina means that the charter operator can get a diver to swim around them all and inspect the hulls for any damage that you may have caused, and to make sure that the boat is still going to be seaworthy for the next set of charterers, who arrive tomorrow.

-You probably won’t hear about the report from the diver until the morning, so just sit back and enjoy your last night on the boat.
+Catamaran in marinaYou probably won’t hear about the report from the diver until the morning, so just sit back and enjoy your last night on the boat.

-2. Inspection of the rest of the boatThe following morning, after moving all your kit off the boat, the charter operator will inspect the rest of the boat – essentially checking for any other signs of damage that might have been caused by you and your crew.
+The following morning, after moving all your kit off the boat, the charter operator will inspect the rest of the boat – essentially checking for any other signs of damage that might have been caused by you and your crew.
 Usually, this is a light-touch inspection to check that everything is vaguely where they left it, and still in reasonable nick (but they do expect some wear and tear on the boats), but it does vary by operator and how much time they have to turn the boats around - there have been instances where they perform very thorough inspections, but similarly, there have been instances where they spend ten seconds on the boat before saying that everything is fine.

-This is when they’ll find that you’re missing a fender, have scratched the chart table, burnt holes in the upholstery, etc…
+This is when they’ll find that you’re missing a fender, have scratched the chart table, burnt holes in the upholstery, etc&hellip

-3. Calculating any deductions and signing off
+Boats in marina3.
+Calculating any deductions and signing off

 After any deductions have been paid, there’s normally one last form to sign before the boat is officially theirs again, and you can take a big sigh of relief.